Nicotine: Stereochemistry

+The salts of (S)-nicotine are usually dextrorotatory; this conversion between levorotatory and dextrorotatory upon protonation is common among alkaloids.
+The hydrochloride and sulfate salts become optically inactive if heated in a closed vessel above 180 °C.

+The most common chemistry synthetic methods for generating nicotine yield a product that is approximately equal proportions of the S- and R-enantiomers.
+Tobacco-derived nicotine (>99% (S)-enantiomer) is distinguishable from synthetic nicotine (typically racemic, 50:50 (S)/(R)) by enantiomeric ratio analysis, although strategies exist for adjusting the relative levels of the enantiomers or performing a synthesis that only leads to the pure S-enantiomer.
+Synthetic stereospecific (S)-nicotine has become available on the market to consumers of electronic cigarette products.
+Nicotine enantiomers differ in their biological effects on animals.

 Preparation

 The first laboratory preparation of nicotine (as its racemate) was described in 1904.

 The starting material was an N-substituted pyrrole derivative, which was heated to convert it by a [1,5] sigmatropic shift to the isomer with a carbon bond between the pyrrole and pyridine rings, followed by methylation and selective reduction of the pyrrole ring using tin and hydrochloric acid.
 Many other syntheses of nicotine, in both racemic and chiral forms have since been published.